-The evaluation of the Board of Directors was carried out by the external consultant Seeligery Conde using Balanced Board Methodology, taking into account not only the recommendations of the Good Governance Code for Listed Company but also international good government best practice.
+The evaluation of the Board of Directors was carried out without the participation of an external consultant and taking into account not only the recommendations of the Good Governance Code for Listed Companies but also international good governance best practice.
 The aim of this evaluation was to analyse the operation and composition of the new Board of Directors.
 The evaluation process and the areas evaluated were as follows: